backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

   <img src="/images/math_ML_imgs/output_30_2.png">
 </p>

-For 'absences', there are 46 samples in categories with no more than 5 total observations, and it's less than ideal to drop them.
+For 'absences', there are 46 samples in categories with no more than 5 total observations, and it's less than ideal to drop them all.
 However, we can see that every instance where 'absences' > 24 resulted in the same outcome, a failed course.
 Hence, we can bin these values together.
 Although this only accounts for a portion of the underrepresented categories, it will still greatly improve the quality of the feature as a whole.

-It only seems natural to use '25' to denote the 25+ bin, but using a slighly larger integer, say 30, may benefit certain models where Euclidean distance is of importance.
+Although it seems natural to use '25' to denote the 25+ bin, using a slighly larger integer, say 30, may benefit certain models where Euclidean distance is of importance.

 ```python